-Before making a decision to sell your property, sit down and plan.
-Look at all your health needs and those of your family in the coming months.
-Think about how you will meet them.
-Things to consider include:
+Before deciding to sell your property quickly, sit down and make a plan.
+Look at all your health needs and those of your family.
+Think carefully about how you will meet these.
+Things to consider could include:

 The cost of your health needs

 Does your house need changes to accommodate your new lifestyle?
-If there are many stairs within the property, will you need a stair lift or ramps?
+If there are many stairs within the property, will you need a stair lift?
 Are these things practical?
 How will you pay for them?

 Can anyone else help you?

 Do any family members or close friends live nearby?
-Can they give you support on a regular basis?
+Do you think they could give you support on a regular basis?
 Are you willing to tell them about your condition?
 Or do you live some distance away from close family and friends?

-Moving home can be stressful and not something you want to do without proper consideration.
+Moving home can be stressful at the best of times and not something you want to do without real consideration.
 There can be a lot of costs, paperwork and effort involved.
 Don’t be rushed into moving from your current home.
-Look at our advice above about your future health needs.
 It may be the case that your current home won’t always be suitable due to your health condition.
 But if you do move, be sure that any new property will fully meet your needs for years to come.
-If your health is poor, the last thing would be to be forced to move again quickly.
+If your health is poor, the last thing you would want is to be forced to move again quickly.

 Need to down-size?